Leanne Marshall: Design career

 Marshall began her runway fashion career in 2006 and 2007 at Portland Fashion Week in Portland, Oregon.
 After a year and a half of hard work developing the line, Leanne's popularity grew and so did her sales.
 In mid 2007, she was able to leave her money job behind and make the leap into designing her own label full-time.

 In 2008, Leanne was selected as a contestant for Season 5 of Project Runway.
 She made it all the way to the finale where she showed her wave inspired collection in shades of turquoise, ivory and sand.
 She was crowned the winner.

 Marshall created an eco-friendly line for bluefly.com that debuted in July 2009.
 At that same time, she also designed a maternity dress for Heidi Klum.

 Fresh after her Project Runway win, Leanne relocated to New York City where she continued to develop her line.

 After years of designing custom bridal gowns, Leanne officially launched her signature bridal line in 2011.
-The bridal collection is carried in over 18 boutiques internationally and online.
+The bridal collection was carried in over 18 boutiques internationally and online.
 In 2014, she released an exclusive selection of dresses with BHLDN.
+In May 2022, Marshall quit the bridal industry, citing its "outdated traditions and its lack of sustainability."

+As of June 2025, her studio offers Ready to Wear, Evening, and Performance pieces produced on a made-to-order basis using deadstock materials and sustainable textiles.
+Marshall also offers a Custom/Bespoke Design service virtually, or in person in New York City and Paris.

 Her design studio and flagship showroom is located in New York City's Fashion District.